Camper BMS

 We could have built Camper BMS to process payments directly.
 Plenty of platforms do.
 But we deliberately chose not to, for a few reasons:

 You keep full control.
-Your payment gateway, your merchant agreement, your settlement schedule.
+Your payment provider, your provider agreement, your settlement schedule.
 If you want to switch from Square to eWay tomorrow, you can.
 We're not locking you in.

 It's simpler for disputes.
 If a guest queries a charge, you deal directly with your payment provider.
 No middleman, no back-and-forth with a platform support team trying to relay information between parties.

-Your payment gateway (Square, eWay, etc.) will charge you their own processing fees for each transaction.
-Those fees are between you and your gateway provider, set by whatever merchant agreement you have with them.
+Your payment provider (Square, eWay, etc.) will charge you their own processing fees for each transaction.
+Those fees are between you and your provider, set by whatever agreement you have with them.

 Camper BMS has no involvement in those fees.
 We don't mark them up, bundle them, or add anything on top.
-Your gateway costs and your Camper BMS costs are completely separate, so there's no blended rate making it hard to tell what you're actually paying for.
+Your payment provider costs and your Camper BMS costs are completely separate, so there's no blended rate making it hard to tell what you're actually paying for.

 The Bottom Line